That's Renee's cool Jeep in the background. I settled for that since neither she nor Denny wanted to be in a picture. |

 It was a pretty ride back home through the southern tier of New York, passing through towns such as Friendship, Angelica, Cuba, Painted Post and Almond.

 Gorgeous view passing through Almond, NY.
-I would
+I would love to live here simply for the name. |

 The trip home was different knitting, since the Lucy Hat was done and I couldn't proceed with the cardi...